j-lamadrid/eeg2audio/README.md

 "MAD-EEG: an EEG Dataset for Decoding Auditory Attention to a Target Instrument in Polyphonic Music."
 Speech, Music and Mind (SMM), Satellite Workshop of Interspeech 2019, Vienna, Austria. hal-02291882v1.

-## License

-No license file is currently included in this repository.
-Add a `LICENSE` file before distributing or publishing the project.